MichaelMoskvichev/H4XOR-NEWS/README.md

 # H4XOR-NEWS
 Hacker news reader.
-Using the Hacker News API to get hold of the latest articles that are trending
+Using the Hacker News API to get hold of the latest articles that are trending.
+First app in SwiftUI
 ## Instalation
 Use Xcode 12.5, IOS 14.3, macOS 11 to instull.
 ### Screenshots